dottjt/plastic/other/unused/06-therapy-unused.md

  Fabled heroin masqueraded as a cheap 50 cent lice, tasty when chewed.

  lathers his tongue in a motion of self-loathing, and he encourages an agonising torment of indecision,

  Perhaps your brain craves more than just a crimson hue, much to its afford of tart n' squander.

  Of course, following tonight's preceedings its

-Oh, and gold-plated Jewish morgues.

  Surple

 .
 This kind of blinding mania, which welcomes only a dutch few.

 An orange agent places a twirly sticker on the jut of your shoulder.
 Congratulating you for your success.
 Cackling thunderous under the charity which you sought in its demand, precipitating the sadness from your reason.